 A chainsaw is a powered cutting tool that uses a chain to cut wood.
-There are many types of chainsaw that can be used for different purposes.
+There are many types of chainsaws that can be used for different purposes.
 The types of chainsaw you need will depend on the job at hand, and this blog post is going to cover them all.

-Differences are basically based on the power source, amount of work you can do with them, and maneuverability.
+Differences are basically based on the power source, the amount of work you can do with them, and maneuverability.
 Three main types of chainsaw are-

 - Corded Electric Chainsaw